d

 • white peach and pear

-• clean mineral finish
+• a clean mineral finish

 Koshu Wine Styles You Can Taste in Yamanashi

-• Muscat Bailey A (Japan’s best-known red hybrid)
+• Muscat Bailey A, Japan’s best-known red hybrid

 • Chardonnay